kongtest/athanhcong.github.com/_posts/2013-05-18-ios-navigation.md

 ![](/images/2013/facebook-stack-of-view.png)

-To fix this, Sidebar give you ability to swipe to left to access Sidebar, regardless where you are (with some twist in implementation).
-With this gesture, you don't need to reach your finger to top-left button any more, you only need to swipe.
+To fix this, Sidebar give you ability to swipe to left to access Sidebar, no matter where you are.
+With this gesture, you don't need to reach your finger to top-left button any more, perform a swipe is much easier.
+However normal users don't know about this swipe-to-reveal gesture.

 With Tab Bar, most of the time, your Tabs will be there for you to select.
 To navigate back in a stack of view, just touch the same tab twice.
 This is easier to discover than Sidebar's swipe-to-reveal.